Mary Earps: International career

 Earps played for England under-19 at the 2012 UEFA Women's Under-19 Championship in Antalya, Turkey.
 She won praise for her performances despite England's group stage exit.
 In July 2013, Loughborough University student Earps helped Great Britain to a gold medal in the 2013 Summer Universiade in Kazan, Russia.

 Following injuries to Karen Bardsley and Rachel Brown-Finnis, England's senior national team gave Earps her first call up for an April 2014 FIFA Women's World Cup qualification match against Montenegro at the Falmer Stadium, Brighton and Hove.
 She returned to the senior squad in September 2015 for England's 8–0 UEFA Women's Euro 2017 qualifying win in Estonia.

 In June 2017, Earps was called up to England's training camp for UEFA Women's Euro 2017 as a fourth-choice goalkeeper.
 On 11 June 2017 she won her first senior cap in a 4–0 friendly win over Switzerland in Biel.
+She had her first senior start in September 2018, in a 6–0 victory over Kazakhstan.

 On 8 May 2019 she was named in the squad for the 2019 FIFA Women's World Cup.

 On 17 September 2021, Earps was named as the starting goalkeeper in Sarina Wiegman's first game as England manager, her first Lionesses appearance since November 2019.
 England beat North Macedonia 8–0 as part of 2023 World Cup qualifying.
 Having remained as Wiegman's first choice goalkeeper starting in eight of her first 11 matches, Earps was included in the England squad for UEFA Women's Euro 2022 in June 2022.
 She played every minute of all six games during the campaign as England won the Euros for the first time.
-Earps conceded twice, keeping four clean sheets, the joint-most tied with fellow finalist Merle Frohms of Germany and was named to the Team of the Tournament.
+Earps conceded twice, keeping four clean sheets, the joint most tied with fellow finalist Merle Frohms of Germany, and was named to the Team of the Tournament.